Graylog2/documentation/pages/collector_sidecar.rst

 Currently we know of two problems with NXLog:

   - Since version 2.9.17 timestamps are transmitted `without millisecond precision <https://nxlog.co/question/1855/gelf-timestamp-field-missing-millisecond-precision>`_
-  - On Windows machines NXlog is not able to store it's collector state so features like file tailing doesn't work correctly in combination with Sidecar.
+  - On Windows machines NXlog is not able to store its collector state so features like file tailing don't work correctly in combination with Sidecar.
 Use Sidecar version 0.1.0-alpha.1 or newer.